mattiasflodin/reckless/doc/performance.md

   Pointers to global objects are usually fine, and so are string literals.
 For dynamically allocated strings you should use e.g. `std::string`.

-Another factor that I care about is that latency should be kept at a predictable and stable level.
+Another factor that I care about is that latency should be kept at a stable, insignificant level.
 If the write buffer is very large then the user may experience sudden hangs as the logger suddenly needs to flush large amounts of data to disk.
 The output-buffer size in reckless is configurable and could be set very large if desired, but the default size is 8 KiB.
 This is large enough to fit a modern disk sector (4 KiB) while still leaving some room to grow.

 In the [benchmark made by the spdlog author](https://github.com/gabime/spdlog/blob/06e0b0387a27a6e77005adac87f235e744caeb87/bench/spdlog-async.cpp),